 To this day, reggae continues to evolve as a genre.
-Characterized by a laid back style, the key to playing reggae is knowing where each instrument drops in relation to the beat.
+Characterized by a laid back style, the key to playing this genre is knowing where each instrument drops in relation to the beat.

-Typically the bass guitar is the lead instrument in reggae, acting as the rhythmic and melodic hook (or riddim) that defines a song.
+Typically the bass guitar is the lead instrument, acting as the rhythmic and melodic hook (or riddim) that defines a song.
 A guitar plays chords on beats two and four, known as skank.
 Sometimes another guitar plays the bass line, only one octave higher, and occasionally may add a rock or blues-style solo to a song.

 A range of percussion instruments are typical in reggae bands.
 Usually there’s a standard drum kit, with the snare drum tuned very high.
 Bongos are sometimes played in improvised patterns and solos, especially African0style cross-rhythms, and cowbells, claves, and shakers provide additional patterns.

 Traditionally reggae bands included a piano, although today they are more likely to us an organ, keyboard, or synthesizer.
-A horn section-saxophone, trombone, and/or trumpet- are part of a traditional reggae band, but the horn line is sometimes covered by synthesizer.
+A horn section-saxophone, trombone, and/or trumpet- are also traditional, but the horn line is sometimes covered by synthesizer.

 Resources to Play

 Listening to the music of Bob Marley, Peter Tosh, Third World, and Toots Hibbert will give you a great overall introduction to reggae and its classic “riddims” which tend to be repeated in songs.
-The website www.reggaetrain.com has links to reggae music, artist, and festival information.
+The website www.reggaetrain.com has links to music, artists, and festival information.